notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

 - Use Private IP instead of Public IP for good savings and better network performance
 - Use same AZ for maximum savings (at the cost of high availability)
-- Through internet it will be costly between 2 Ec2 instance between 2 Availability Zones
+- Through internet it will be costly between two EC2 instance between two Availability Zones
-- Recommended to use a private IP between 2 Availability Zones.
+- Recommended to use a private IP between two Availability Zones
 - Inter region will be costlier

 ## Savings Plan